sharasolns/sh-frontend/docs/guide/components/shcanvas.md

 - Options: `end, start, bottom, top`
 - Details

 This will be the position of the canvas, bootstrap 5 canvas positions are used

-- Example: `start`
+    Example: position="start"

 ### `canvas-title`
 - Type: `string`